-The complete application package includes: (1) Completed and signed 2013 Howell-CSUPERB application form, (2) Faculty mentor's letter of recommendation (on campus letterhead), (3) Faculty mentor's short CV, and (4) Student's transcript (unofficial transcripts are acceptable).
+The complete application package includes: (1) Completed and signed 2015 Howell-CSUPERB application form.
+2014 Howell-CSUPERB application form is currently available for review purposes only and will not be accepted for review, (2) Faculty mentor's letter of recommendation (on campus letterhead), (3) Faculty mentor's short CV, and (4) Student's transcript (unofficial transcripts are acceptable).

 Please note that page 2 of the application requires student, mentor and departmental signatures so plan ahead!
-Applicants can upload a scanned image of page 2, including signatures, into the OARS system as part of the application package (PDF) or separately as a JPG or TIFF image.
+Applicants can submit a scanned image of page 2, including signatures, as part of the application package.

 Howell-CSUPERB Application Form (.doc) includes:

-- Cover Page with contact information for student and faculty mentor.
-Use email addresses that will be active during the application process and project period (through Summer 2013).
+- The First Page requires contact information for student and faculty mentor.
+Use email addresses that will be active during the application process and project period (through Summer 2015).
 Be careful to enter correct spelling for email addresses.
 CSUPERB will contact student applicants and faculty mentors by email.

 - Certifications - The Howell-CSUPERB Award program is open to any CSU undergraduate student in "good standing" and planning to remain at his/her CSU campus for at least one more academic term.
 Each CSU student applicant must be mentored by a CSU faculty member.
 The student applicant, faculty mentor and department chair signatures are required in the certification section.
 The signed certification page can be scanned and uploaded separately on OARS.